How I got here

 My first real job was at a FinTech startup during a difficult time in Iraq.

 ZainCash was moving fast and I wore a lot of hats.
-The work I remember most is a UN-partnered project that used the platform to distribute cash aid to people displaced by conflict.
+The work I remember most is a UN-partnered project that used the platform to distribute cash aid to people displaced by various conflicts.
 Some things stick with you and recalibrate what “important” means.

 I moved to Sweden for a master’s degree and stayed for the winters.
 Somehow.

 Linnaeus University, Mechanical Engineering.
-I also published two papers during this time — one on fluid dynamics in annular diffusers, one on polymer aging in heavy-duty vehicles.
+I published a couple of papers — my thesis on polymer aging in heavy-duty vehicles.
 I am now mostly recovered from writing them.
+The simulation and finite element work clicked naturally with my old 3D modeling obsession; same spatial instinct, different equations.

 A detour through sales that turned out not to be a detour at all.

-I ran sales and marketing at a medical company, managing over 50 client contracts and building their digital platform from scratch.
-I learned more about how to communicate, negotiate, and build things people actually use than I ever did in a classroom.
+I ran sales and marketing at a medical company — 50+ client contracts, and a digital platform built from scratch.
+I learned more about communicating, negotiating, and building things people actually want than I ever did in a classroom.
 I’d recommend it to any engineer who thinks those things don’t matter.

 Lund — 2021 to now